 Packaging is something we're bombarded with on a daily basis.
-So creating an eye-catching packaging design that can be reproduced for years is a real challenge, especially with many companies now wanting to create biodegradable or renewable packaging.
+So creating an eye-catching packaging design that can be reproduced for years is a real challenge, especially with trends in industrial design now demanding biodegradable or renewable packaging.

 Now more than ever, packaging design matters.
 The designs below show the direction in which many different industries are focusing their packaging design for years to come.